CWHP Home | Alphabetical Index | Topical Index

 that was seeking a place to situate a women’s center for under-served

 women in Cambridge.
-In 1971, the women took over an unoccupied building owned
+On March 6, 1971, the women marched and took over a former

-ten days they were forced out, but the protest sparked community interest that
+for women.
+After ten days they were forced out, but the protest sparked community

-led to the purchase of a house in Cambridge at 46 Pleasant St. The Women's Center
+interest that led to the purchase of a house at 46 Pleasant Street in Cambridge.

-(later incorporated as the Women's Educational Center) opened in January 1972.
+The Women's Center (later incorporated as the Women's Educational Center) opened

-meeting at the Women's Educational Center, developed into independent organizations,
+that began by meeting at the Women's Educational Center, developed into independent

-including the Boston Area Rape Crisis Center, Finex House, Incest Resources,
+organizations, including the Boston Area Rape Crisis Center, Finex House, Incest

-and Transition House, a shelter for women and children.
-Archives from 1971 to
+Resources, and Transition House, a shelter for women and children.
+Archives

-University Library Archives; Annie Popkin Papers, Schlesinger Library.
+References: Finding Aid, Northeastern University Library Archives; Annie Popkin Papers, Schlesinger Library; Central Square Women's Walking Tour.

 Women’s